wintered/ET/README.md

 of constants and variable realizing quantifier-free formulas for SMT solvers.

 ### 🪳 Validation Campaign
-With this we conducted a validation campaign of Z3 and CVC5.
+We conducted a validation campaign of Z3 and CVC5.
 We totally found 103 bugs in the solvers out of which 84 were confirmed by the developers, and 40 were
 already fixed. *All the bug triggers were tiny needing no further bug reduction.*

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/497d154d-727e-4de1-88a6-f00042133e27">

 Out of the confirmed bugs, many were performance bugs and soundness bugs.
-Perhaps more importantly anything are the assurance that we gained.
+Perhaps more importantly anything are the assurances that we gained.
 **Z3 and cvc5 no longer have simple bugs**.

-### Evolution
+### Evolution (Nov 2016 - Mar 2024)
-Another question we can now attempt is whether SMT solvers have become better, *Have we tested SMT solvers enough?* How did they evolve wrt. correctness
+Another question we can now attempt is whether SMT solvers have become better, *Have we tested SMT solvers enough?* How did SMT solver's correctness
-and performance?
+and performance evolve?
 To approach these questions, we stacked up all releases of Z3 and CVC4/cvc5 from the last 6 years (61 releases).

-### Correctness (Nov 2016 - Mar 2024)
-Considering correctness, we ran ET with grammars of each theory (represented by the different colors), tracking the number of bugs that each
+We then ran ET with grammars of each theory tracking the number of bugs found and runtime.

+### Correctness
+For correctness, we make the following observations:  Z3 initially has many bugs in almost all theories (represented by the different colors).
+However, after z3-4.8.8, there are much less, with some releases not triggering
+any bugs any more.

 <img width="1200" alt="image" src="https://github.com/user-attachments/assets/e9f05473-cd9d-4630-80dc-fd96a888cd4f">

+For CVC4/cvc5, we see a similar trend: bugs in many theories in cvc4-1.5-7,
+and progressively less bugs in later versions

 <img width="1200" alt="image" src="https://github.com/user-attachments/assets/034f5271-6782-49ec-9804-bcb2ab989459">

-For Z3 (top), we observe that initially there ET triggers many bugs up and then drops down.
-For CVC4/cvc5 (bottom), we see a similar drops in bugs.
-Strikingly, releases of both solvers do not exhibit soundness bugs after z3-4.8.9 and cvc5-0.0.8, respectively.
+Our experiment further showed that releases of both solvers do not exhibit soundness bugs after z3-4.8.9 and cvc5-0.0.8, respectively.
-In sum, **we observe that the correctness of Z3 and CVC4/cvc5 increased significantly**.
+Hence, we conclude that  **the correctness of Z3 and CVC4/cvc5 increased significantly**.

-### Performance (Nov 2016 - Mar 2024)
+### Performance

 We decreased performance in newer releases of Z3 on small timeouts (since z3-4.8.11) and regressions in early cvc5 releases on larger timeouts.
 For performance, we tracked the number of solved formulas from the lowest timeout of 0.015625s to the highest timeout of 8s.
 Lower timeouts help understand small aggregating effects while higher timeouts help understand performance regressions.
-For the lowest timeout 0.015625s, CVC4/cvc5's performance is roughly constant, but the performance of Z3 versions from 4.8.11 onwards worsened with a significant decrease from z3-4.8.10 to z3-4.8.11 (see top-left).
+For the lowest timeout (0.015625s), CVC4/cvc5's performance is roughly constant, but the performance of Z3 versions from 4.8.11 onwards worsened with a significant decrease from z3-4.8.10 to z3-4.8.11 (see top-left).
 For the highest timeout of 8s, Z3 is roughly constant while cvc5's performance declines